Overview Who Needs This? Excerpts Order Book Pictures Chapters

 Waterfront Vanabode, RV and motorhome camping in southern Idaho offers astonishing lake and mountain views for very little money in the warm months.

 Because of the small amount of time that is usually spent in the bathroom, a lot of coach owners do not need a big bathroom.
 Some however, prefer a larger restroom which will take a little room away from somewhere else in the coach.
 It's up to your personal preferences.
 There are families that travel with smaller kids and they usually insist having a bathtub.
 Remember that water heaters in coaches usually only hold about 7 to 11 gallons as opposed to a home water heater that may hold 45 to 55 gallons.
 You will have to be frugal with the hot water usage while taking a bath or shower.
 Whether you decide on a smaller bathroom or a larger one you should take off your shoes and get into the shower or tub during your walk through and test out the size.
 Make sure it has the headroom that is comfortable for you to take a shower.
 Also, sit on the toilet and see that there is enough room when the door is closed.
-These things can be overlooked but are very important later on.
+These things are very important later on.

 In smaller coaches there usually is no option for a washer-dryer unit.
 In the larger motorhomes and coaches there is the option though.
 It will all depend on the buyer and what their needs are.
 Some would rather use that room for something else and may not mind going to a laundry mat to do their laundry for a few bucks.
 While others may prefer the convenience of having the washer-dryer right there if need be.

 There are a lot of other items that are important to some people but not an issue to others.
 These include window treatments, location of lighting fixtures and switches, and the number and placement of TVs and stereo systems.